 What about HDR?

-HDR stands for High Dynamic Range and is almost a standard now on 4k digital titles and on Ultra HD Blu-ray Discs.
-The color specifications are defined by either HDR10/HDR10+ or Dolby Vision and add more luminance, a wider contrast from light to dark, and more detail in those light and dark areas through an increase in color bit depth from 8-bit (Blu-ray) to 10-bit (Ultra HD Blu-ray).
-Not all 4k TVs are equipped to display HDR, and for the most part display either HDR10 or Dolby Vision (although a new line of Vizio 4k TVs make dual-HDR compatibility more affordable).
+HDR stands for High Dynamic Range and is almost a standard now on premium 4k digital titles and on Ultra HD Blu-ray Discs.
+On Netflix, the color specifications are defined by either Dolby Vision or HDR10/HDR10+.
+The formats add more color depth, luminance, contrast, and more detail in bright and dark areas.
+Not all 4k TVs are equipped to display HDR, and for the most part display either HDR10 or Dolby Vision (although most TVs will convert the HDR signal).
 Here’s a list of TVs that support HDR on Netflix.

 Streaming media players, set-top boxes, and gaming consoles may also support HDR using HDR10, Dolby Vision, or both.
 Media players that support HDR include Amazon Fire TV, Apple TV 4k, Chromecast, several Roku players and Streaming Stick, and Shield TV.
 Apple TV 4k is one player that supports both HDR specs.
 Here’s a list of devices that support HDR on Netflix.